Disentangling the Halo: Joint Model for Measurements of the Kinetic Sunyaev-Zeldovich Effect and Galaxy-Galaxy Lensing

 Measurements of the kSZ effect can be used to test baryon feedback models and hydrodynamical simulations.
 In this case, having an accurate halo mass of the sample is as important, in order to interpret the appropriate strength of feedback \citep{McCarthy_2024_kSZ_WL}.
 Previous analyses of the BOSS kSZ measurements of \citet{Schaan_2021_kSZ} are consistent with feedback that is stronger than most hydrodynamical simulations predict \citep{Bigwood_2024_kSZ_WL, McCarthy_2024_kSZ_WL}.
 This underestimation may be severe enough that it may even bias WL cosmological constraints \citep{Amon_2022_AMOD, Preston_2023_AMOD_2}.
 In this work we build a fast analytic modelling framework based on the halo model, complementary to previous approaches that rely on the baryonification method, or expensive hydrodynamical simulations.
-This framework can be used for cosmological analyses of GGL and clustering in the future.
+While out of the scope of this work, validation of our model with simulations will be necessary to use this model for cosmological analyses of GGL and clustering in the future.